 Our wily coyote is a most opportunistic eater.
 Here’s some recent coyote scat showing its diverse diet: date seeds and a plastic caveman.

-Preserve Calavera is working with CNLM (Center for Natural Lands Management) to monitor 2 pinchpoints along wildlife movement corridors to determine whether mule deer are using wildlife tunnels under Faraday and Melrose (near Carlsbad Oaks North).
+During 2016, Preserve Calavera worked with CNLM (Center for Natural Lands Management) to monitor 2 pinchpoints along wildlife movement corridors to determine whether mule deer are using wildlife tunnels under Faraday and Melrose (near Carlsbad Oaks North).
 The following are tracks of some of the animals using the Faraday tunnel: